 Section 5.
 Committees to Implement Conference Resolutions

 There shall be committees to implement Conference resolutions.
 Such committees can be established and their membership and direction be determined by the National Conference, the President, or the Board.
 Chairs of such committees shall be appointed by the President with the advice and consent of the Board.
-Chairs of such committees shall report to the Vice President-Action, who shall report to the Board and National Conference on implementation of Conference resolutions.

 Section 6.
 Composition

 Although a committee or task force may allow participation by non-NOW members in its activities, all positions of responsibility or decision making authority shall be held by current NOW members.